 Berlin’s TV Tower: 50 Years of Reaching for the Sky

 The tallest construction in Germany, Berlin’s TV tower, is impressive.
 With a height of 368 meters (1207 feet), it does scratch the sky.
-It was the communist part of Germany, the former GDR, which erected the tower.
+The former GDR erected the tower five decades ago.

 When Berlin’s ‘Fernsehturm’ was completed and inaugurated exactly half a century ago, on October 3rd, 1969, it was a sensation.
 This still applies today.
 In reunified Germany, the tower is among the ten most popular sightseeing destinations in the country, for a reason.

 Yes, the TV tower might be getting old, but it sure as hell is one of the most important elements in Berlin’s skyline.
 In all TV series and movies shot in Berlin, the big tower will appear at least once, including the old James Bond flick ‘Octopussy’ with Roger Moore and ‘The Bourne Supremacy’.
 On top of it all, the tower is visible on most postcards offered in the city.

 Selfies with the TV tower are extremely popular too.
 The only disadvantage: Shooting those will not really work in landscape mode.